-The JEDI Region is a dynamic economic partnership between the County of Wetaskiwin No. 10 & the Town of Millet.
-Conveniently located in central Alberta on the Highway 2 corridor it offers a casual country setting with a strong and diverse economy.
+JEDI is a dynamic non-profit economic development organization that fosters sustainable growth for the County of Wetaskiwin No. 10.
+The County is conveniently located in Central Alberta along the QEII corridor between Edmonton & Red Deer.
+The Region offers a casual country setting with a strong and diverse economy.

-The Region stretches from Bittern Lake on the east boundary to the Alder Flats area in the west.
-Covering an area of 3,324.87 square-kilometres (821,593 acres) of rich and fertile agricultural land, it is both a major producer of grain and livestock and a centre for the agriculture industry.

-The JEDI Region is also home to an advanced manufacturing and technology sector with several large industrial companies servicing global customers.
-The Region is centrally located in the Province along a high-volume transportation corridor with high capacity highways, rail access, air cargo access and a foreign trade zone, providing easy access to major centres and Global markets.
+Covering an area of 3,322.4 sq. km.
+(820,983 acres) of rich and fertile agriculture land, it is both a major producer of grain and livestock and a centre for the agriculture industry.
+The JEDI Region is also home to an advanced manufacturing and technology sector with several large industrial companies serving global customers.